Zunaeed-Imran/Basic_Problem_solve/README.md

   and 1.
 - A prime number cannot be divided by any other positive integer without leaving a remainder, decimal or fraction.
+- i used condation in for loop, for given range prime number.

 34. Armstrong numbers between two intervals